 These days Pusha T suffers from not really knowing what he’s good at.
-It’s up to him if he wants to stand out or just follow current trends in rap.
-Unfortunately Pusha doesn’t know what is best for him.
+It’s up to him if he wants to stand out and do his own thing or follow current trends in rap.
+Unfortunately Pusha doesn’t sound like he knows what is best for him.
 On Wrath of Cain

 .
 Wrath of Cain

 shows, Pusha unable to find his creative sweet spot and that he wants to improve his sound which is worthy of praise.